melvinzhang/computational-thinkerers/README.md

 "Come with an open mind and a questioning attitude."

 ## Past appearances

+### Maker Faire Singapore 2018
+Ran a booth and workshop on the second day.
+Activities include 1) Reading your mind, 2) Flexing your hexahexaflexagon, 3) Tiling your balcony

 ### Maker Faire Singapore 2017
 Ran a booth and workshop on the second day.
 Activities include 1) Reading your mind, 2) Finding your flip, 3) Travelling your town, and 4) Sorting network